pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 may be used to download dependencies from Tanzu Network and place them into a trusted S3 bucket.
 The various `resources_types` use the [Concourse S3 Resource type][concourse-s3-resource]
-and several Platform Automation tasks to accomplish this.
+and several Platform Automation Toolkit tasks to accomplish this.
 The following is an S3-specific breakdown of these components and where to find more information.